AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

  #.
 Add NaHCO3 to the lake.
  #.
 After the lake is well stirred take a 100 mL sample from the lake in the plastic sample bottle on your bench.
 Don't forget to label the sample bottle (include the time of the sample).
  #.
 Clip the pH probe to the side of your lake in a more quiescent zone, away from the influent and effluent.
  #.
-We will continuously measure the pH of the effluent and log the data into a spreadsheet format.
-In the pH meter software, set the data interval to 1 second.
+We will continuously measure the pH of the effluent and log the data into a tab delimited file.
+Set the data interval to 1 second.
  Begin logging data to file by clicking on the |Log_data| button.
-Create a new file in S:{\textbackslash}Courses{\textbackslash}4530{\textbackslash}Group \#{\textbackslash}Lab 2 -- Acid Rain{\textbackslash} with your netids in the name.
+Create a new file in ``S:\Courses\4530\Group #\Lab 2 – Acid Rain``.
  #.
 Prepare to write a comment in the file to mark the time when the pump starts by clicking on the |Log_text_comment| button.
 Type in a comment and then wait.
  #.
 At time equal zero (t=0) start the peristaltic pump and click on the enter button in the comment dialog box.
  #.
 Take 100-mL grab samples from the lake effluent at 5, 10, 15, and 20 minutes in the plastic sample bottle on your bench.
 Don't forget to label the sample bottle (include the time of the sample).
 The sample volumes do not need to be measured exactly.
  #.
 After the 20-minute sample, measure the flow rate by collecting effluent in a beaker for 30 seconds and measuring the volume collected (in a graduated cylinder for more accurate measurement).
  #.
 Turn off the pump and stop measuring pH.
  #.
 Measure the lake volume.
 This can be done in a large graduated cylinder OR by taking the mass of the water in the lake.
 Which would be more accurate?
- #. )Repeat the experiment and change one of the following parameters: stirring, initial ANC, ANC source (use CaCO${}_{3}$ instead of NaHCO${}_{3}$), amount if ANC added.
+ #. )Repeat the experiment and change one of the following parameters: stirring, initial ANC, ANC source (use :math:`CaCO_3` instead of :math:`NaHCO_3`), or amount of ANC added.

 .. _heading_Acid_Rain_pH_Measurement:

 pH Measurement
 ==============

-*pH*. pH :math:`(-log\mathrm{\{}$H+\mathrm{\}})` is usually measured electrometrically with a pH meter.
+*pH*. pH :math:`\left(-log \left\{ H^+ \right\} \right)` is usually measured electrometrically with a pH meter.
 The pH meter is a null-point potentiometer that measures the potential difference between an indicator electrode and a reference electrode.
 The two electrodes commonly used for pH measurement are the glass electrode and a reference electrode.
 The glass electrode is an indicator electrode that develops a potential across a glass membrane as a function of the activity (:math:`\mathrm{\sim}` molarity) of :math:`H^+`.
 Combination pH electrodes, in which the :math:`H^+`-sensitive and reference electrodes are combined within a single electrode body will be used in this lab.
 The reference electrode portion of a combination pH electrode is a [Ag/AgCl/4M KCl] reference.
 The response (output voltage) of the electrode follows a "Nernstian" behavior with respect to :math:`H^+` ion activity.

 .. math::